 No one enjoys getting sick, particularly when it’s the ubiquitous cold with no cure.
 All you can really do is wait it out, but treating the symptoms can help you feel significantly better in the meantime.
 When the American way of chicken noodle soup and honey lemon tea isn’t cutting it, maybe it’s time to try a natural cold remedy from another country.
-If you’re feeling adventurous, here are seven to choose from.
+If you’re feeling adventurous, here are seven international cold remedies to choose from.

 1. Lizard Soup (Hong Kong)